 Let’s start by saying who this letter is for.
 This letter is not for all fans of Dr. Jordan Peterson.
-I understand that there are plenty of conservative, Republican and right-wing fans of Peterson.
-But I want to address this letter specifically to his liberal followers.
-This is not because I have anything against conservatives.
-It’s because I want to specifically discuss liberal ideals, with fellow liberals.
+I want to address this letter specifically to his liberal followers.
+It’s because I want to specifically discuss liberal ideals.
 Specifically, I want to address several of my concerns about Peterson’s brand of liberalism.

 On what liberalism is